mietek/halcyon-website/pages/docs/internals/index.md

 ### has_s3
 >

-Check the variables necessary for S3 transfers are not unset and not empty.
+Check the variables necessary to use S3 are not unset and not empty.
 Otherwise, return `1`.

 ### echo_default_s3_url
 > object

-Output the default Halcyon S3 URL for the specified object.
+Output the default public URL for the specified object.

 ```
 $ echo_default_s3_url foo